DavidWarrenKatz/Hypermatrix/README.md

 #### Usage Recommendations

 It is recommended to use both the `--methy` and `--hic` flags together when both types of data are available.
-When both modalities are provided, the software integrates the methylation and Hi-C data to generate A/B compartment calls and identify cell-type clusters based on the combined data.

 - **Using only the `--methy` flag**: If only the methylation data is available, the software will generate A/B compartment calls and cell-type clusters based solely on the single-cell CpG methylation data.